jon-brandy/hackthebox/Categories/Machines/Return/README.md

 ## Lessons Learned:
 - Enumerating SMB Services using **smbclient** and **enum4linux**.
 - Abusing network printer.
+- Using evil-winrm to login as svc-printer.
+-

 ## STEPS:
 > PORT SCANNING